shakacode/package_json/README.md

 included based on this value, but it will _not_ be updated if the file already exists without the property.

-> TODO: providing a class

-Managers are provided a reference to the `PackageJson` when they're initialized, are run in the same directory as that `PackageJson`, and lets you do a series of common actions defined below.
+Managers are provided a reference to the `PackageJson` when they're initialized, are run in the same directory as that `PackageJson`.

+### Using the package manager

+Each package manager supports a set of common methods which are covered below.
 Unless otherwise noted for a particular method, each method:

 - Behaves like `system`, returning either `true`, `false`, or `nil` based on if